 Vietnamese Rosewood is among the densest and most dimensionally consistent rosewoods.
 The wood comes from huge evergreen trees found in open, semi-deciduous woodlands.

-Its major heartwood tones are generally limited to varied brown tones, with tertiary colors of red, yellow, and oranges being prevalent.
+Its major heartwood tones are generally limited to varied brown tones, with tertiary colors of red, yellow, and oranges being prevalent, making it quite stylish and visually appealing.

-By rosewood measures, its apertures are quite tiny; it sands smoothly and finishes nicely, with a superb natural gloss.
+By rosewood measures, its apertures are quite tiny; it sands smoothly and finishes nicely, with a superb natural gloss, enhancing its luxurious appearance.

 Whilst grains are rarely interlaced, it is mainly straight-grained.
 It is regarded as one of the most robust, solid, and long-lasting rosewoods.